-In the prior year peer review report, it was determined that Slovenia's process for the completion and exchange of templates were sufficient to meet the minimum standard.
-Slovenia's implementation in this regard remains unchanged and therefore continues to meet the minimum standard.
+In the prior year peer review report, it was determined that New Zealand's completion and exchange of templates were sufficient to meet the minimum standard.
+New Zealand's implementation in this regard remains unchanged, and therefore continues to meet the minimum standard.